Vyral/base-template/_posts/2019-05-20-is-a-reverse-mortgage-right-for-you.md

 {% include youtube.html %}

-Reverse mortgages are a great solution that many in our buyers in our market might not consider, simply because they don’t understand it.
+Reverse mortgages are a great solution that many buyers in our market might not consider, simply because they don’t understand it.
 To better illustrate what reverse mortgages are and how they can be useful to certain buyers in our market, I recently asked Fernande Bencze of the Attorney Action Club to share her thoughts. **You can check out our full conversation in the video above.&nbsp;**

 Essentially, a reverse mortgage is a loan that allows homebuyers aged 62 and up to purchase a property and, instead of making monthly payments, receive payments from the lender.&nbsp;